Being Digital: Netizenship

 Luke says there is an issue with many people putting trust in Negroponte's optimism of the new age in multimedia and various platforms.
 He believes few look at the consequences of the netizens producing a better world from emerging technology and greater social participation.
 Luke says Negroponte's "lame musings of being digital" is a more compound subject and of something more significant.
 The significance is that being digital is rather digital beings "affecting our history, politics, and culture".

+The Puzzle

+Included in the sale of some books was a bookmark that contained a puzzle with this text.
+"The author has devised the puzzle on the other side in binary code, and he claims that no one can crack it.
+Think you can prove him wrong?"
+It is unknown if the puzzle has ever been solved.